Homotopy Coherent Mapping Class Group Actions and Excision for Hochschild Complexes of Modular Categories: Introduction and summary

-While the proof of our Main~Theorem~\ref{thmmain} uses Lyubashenko's work on the canonical coend $\mathbb{F}=\int^{X\in\cat{C}} X \otimes X^\vee$ of a modular category $\cat{C}$ and the $\S$-transformation, it does not directly build on Lyubashenko's construction of the projective mapping class group representations in \cite{lubacmp}.
-These are based on a presentation of mapping class groups in terms of generators and relations and seem hard to adapt to a differential graded framework.
-Instead, we adapt the Lego Teichmüller game developed by Bakalov and Kirillov in \cite{bakifm} based on \cite{hatcherthurston,harer,grothendieck} to our purposes by replacing their connected and simply connected groupoid of markings on an extended surface by a contractible $\infty$-groupoid: First we define a \emph{category $\Mhat(\Sigma)$ of colored markings} on an extended surface $\Sigma$ formed by markings on $\Sigma$ with the additional datum of a subset of distinguished cuts which we call \emph{colored cuts}.
+In slightly more technical terms, the strategy is the following: We define a \emph{category $\Mhat(\Sigma)$ of colored markings} on an extended surface $\Sigma$ formed by markings on $\Sigma$ with the additional datum of a subset of distinguished cuts which we call \emph{colored cuts}.
 We require that there is at least one such colored cut per closed connected component.
 We also add \emph{uncolorings}, new non-invertible morphisms that reduce the number of colored cuts.
 We then prove the crucial result that the category of colored markings $\Mhat(\Sigma)$ (Theorem~\ref{thmmhatcontractible}) is contractible.
-The reason for the significance of the category of colored markings is Theorem~\ref{thmfunctormhat} which states that marked blocks can actually be naturally extended to functors $\Mhat(\Sigma)\to\Ch$ out of the category $\Mhat(\Sigma)$ of colored markings on $\Sigma$.
+The reason for the significance of the categories of colored markings is Theorem~\ref{thmfunctormhat} which states that marked blocks can be naturally extended to functors $\Mhat(\Sigma)\to\Ch$ out of the category $\Mhat(\Sigma)$ of colored markings on $\Sigma$.
 The idea is to send a colored marking to a version of marked blocks which uses homotopy coends for gluing at all colored cuts and ordinary coends at uncolored cuts.
-This is motivated by the key observation that the marked blocks do not change up to equivalence if we replace the homotopy coends used for the gluing by ordinary coends at all but one cut per closed connected component (Corollary~\ref{coruncoloringmaps}).
+This is motivated by the key observation that the marked blocks do not change up to equivalence if we replace the \emph{homotopy coends} used for the gluing by \emph{ordinary coends} at all but one cut per closed connected component (Corollary~\ref{coruncoloringmaps}).
 As a consequence, the functor $\Mhat(\Sigma)\to\Ch$ sends all uncolorings to equivalences and hence descends to the $\infty$-groupoid obtained by localizing $\Mhat(\Sigma)$ at all uncolorings.
 This construction allows us to reduce some statements about our differential graded marked blocks to statements about marked blocks with values in vector spaces.

 The functors $\Mhat(\Sigma)\to\Ch$ descend to the category obtained by gluing colored markings for \emph{different} surfaces together (the gluing is accomplished via the Grothendieck construction).
 By a homotopy left Kan extension, we obtain a symmetric monoidal functor defined on labeled surfaces --- this will be our modular functor.
 The proof of the equivalence $\block_\cat{C}^{\Sigma,\Gamma}(\underline{X})\ra{\simeq} \mfc(\Sigma,\underline{X})$ from \eqref{eqnequivblock} relies on the contractibility result Theorem~\ref{thmmhatcontractible}.
 Finally, we use \eqref{eqnequivblock} to conclude excision from a marked version of excision (Proposition~\ref{propexcision}) which is easier to prove. \myskip